0203 026 3870

 Also remember that when staff are working with clients, suppliers, in partnerships with competitors and when they attend industry events, they are acting as ambassadors for your company.
 The manner in which they conduct themselves will help build – or damage – your employer brand.

-5. Job advertsemployer brand
+5. Job adverts

 Use job adverts themselves to sell the company as an employer.
 Don’t just list what you want from candidates, give them a reason to want to work for you.
 It’s a crowded marketplace, so don’t waste this space just bleating on about how great the company is.
 Tell the reader why they should work for you – what are the career opportunities, the training support, the chances of working abroad, the culture and the benefits?
 Always keep the employer brand at the forefront of their minds and communicate what’s in it for them as a potential employee.